-We stayed in Johannesburg overnight with Willem’s sister and family.
+We stayed in Johannesburg overnight with Willem’s and family.

 The next day we took Hughan for a second opinion with another specialist.

 Hughan was sedated and had the same brainstem test again that he had the day before.
 The test gave similar results and afterwards the specialist said to us “Hughan has a hearing loss that is so profound, not even hearing aids would benefit him.
 He should start a signing programme straight away”.

 As soon as we had finished at this appointment, Willem and I took the boys back to see Dr Davidge Pitts to discuss the results.